INDIANAPOLIS – The Colts were 1-1 in the second quarter of the season with a 35-9 loss at the New York Jets and a 17-13 win over Cleveland.

 At 3-1 at home with all but one game decided in the last minute, the Colts needed the boost.
 The teams split the game's first 20 points before Miami took a 17-13 lead at halftime.

 The Dolphins scored on their first three possessions behind rookie quarterback Ryan Tannehill.
 Tannehill threw for a score, while Reggie Bush broke off an 18-yard scoring run.
+Andrew Luck hit Reggie Wayne for a score and Adam Vinatieri hit two field goals, the last one coming seven seconds before the break.

 The first-half offensive bonanza featured 28 combined first downs and 505 net yards offense.
 Luck was 19-of-28 for 273 yards, while Tannehill was 10-of-14 for 158 yards.
 Impressively, the Colts converted six-of-nine third downs against the NFL's stingiest such defense.
 Luck was seven-of-nine for 108 yards and one touchdown on third downs, converting six completions into first downs.

 The score remained unchanged until the Colts moved 82 yards late in the third quarter.
-Completions of 15 and 19 yards on third-and-six and third-and-16 set up Luck for the payoff, a 36-yard strike to
+Completions of 15 and 19 yards on third-and-six and third-and-16 set up Luck for the payoff, a 36-yard strike to T.Y.
+Hilton for a 20-17 lead with 1:49 left in the period.

 After Miami tied the contest following a red zone stop by the Colts, Luck converted two more third downs with completions to move the Colts from their six to the Miami 25.
 Vinatieri hit a 43-yard field goal with 5:58 remaining.